trustlines-protocol/relay/docs/RelayAPI.md

 ---

 ### Fees for meta transaction
-Get the fees the user should pay for a given meta transaction to be relayed.
+Get a list of the fees the delegate will accept for the given metaTransaction.
 #### Request
 ```
 POST /meta-transaction-fees